 - Understand examiners’ expectations

-The course will run over a week, 23-27 September 2019.
-Please register your interest by 5pm Thursday 19 September.
+The course will run over a week, starting with a Zoom coffee meeting on Monday 14 Sept.
 Then we’ll send you a link each day to a short blog post that provides some stimulating reading, links to relevant material, provocative questions and useful activities.
-All up, the reading and responding will take 20-30 minutes – just enough time to drink your coffee.
+All up, the reading and responding will take around 30 minutes each day – just enough time to drink your coffee.
+Finally, we’ll reconvene in Zoom on Friday afternoon to debrief and resolve any remaining questions.

 For more information and any questions, contact Cally Guerin.

 Welcome to the first post for our new mini-course, ‘Is your thesis good enough?’.
 This Pomodoro Break is designed to give you short, targeted information while you are having a coffee break.
 Each day this week we will explore topics related to the final document you submit for examination, your thesis.
-Please introduce yourselves to […]
+If you didn’t get […]

 As we saw yesterday, the criteria for what constitutes a PhD at ANU is actually pretty vague, especially when compared with the assessment criteria or rubrics you may be accustomed to in undergraduate or coursework Masters degrees.
 The examination criteria that a PhD must make a ‘substantial contribution’ to the field is not very helpful. […]